Preface

-Next I want to talk about what subfields CS contains and roughly what each of them does.
-CS as a discipline is itself the highly coupled product of math, ECE, physics, linguistics, cognitive science, and more, so the boundaries between its subfields are often blurry.
-There’s no single right way to slice it — different perspectives produce different taxonomies — but the differences tend not to be huge.
+Honestly, the reason CS exhibits this horizontal heterogeneity is that the discipline itself is the highly coupled product of math, ECE, physics, linguistics, cognitive science, and more.
+And that’s precisely why the boundaries between its subfields are often blurry.
+As for how exactly to carve them up, different perspectives produce different taxonomies, but the differences tend not to be huge.
 Here I’ll use the taxonomy from CSRankings and look at things from a research angle.

 On CSRankings